Did you know you could send messages using Bitcoin and have them stored on the blockchain?

 How can I Read a Message on the Bitcoin Blockchain?

-The first block on the Bitcoin network contained just one transaction, and this transaction contained the famously well-known message.
-While you’ve probably heard this message quoted online at least once, you’ve likely never looked it up yourself to confirm that’s what it really says, so let’s find out for ourselves!
+The first block on the Bitcoin network contained just one transaction, and this transaction included the famously well-known message.
+Furthermore, while you’ve probably heard this message quoted online at least once, you’ve likely never looked it up to confirm that’s what it says, so let’s find out for ourselves!

 Head over to a Bitcoin block explorer; just about any well-supported explorer should work for following these steps.
 However, blockchain.info was used when creating this tutorial and can be used to find this message quickly and easily.